darasiemi/mental_health_mlops_project/README.md

 ### General Guidelines
 - After spinning up a docker container, you can run `docker ps` to check information about running containers
 - You can work with conda environment for development, but it's easier to use `pip environment` for containerization.
 If you want to maintain the environment using conda, you will need a `requirements.txt` file to pip install in your Dockerfile.
+- Please note that the tracking server changes from time to time based on the current running public IP address of the EC2 instance.

 ### Future Works
 - Creation of alerts and triggers for retraining in orchestration